Six Easy-To-Spot Signs Of Termites Around Your Fort Bragg Property

 Termite infestations often go unnoticed because these pests burrow underground.
 They then can create tunnels to chew through the wood in a house.

-Sagging ceilings, creaky floorboards, and weak furniture may be signs of wood decay from termite activity.
+- Sagging ceilings, creaky floorboards, and weak furniture.
+These may be signs of wood decay from termite activity.

-Discolored walls can occur from the moisture released by termite activity.
+- Discolored walls.
+This can occur from the moisture released by termite activity.

 If you notice any of these signs of termites, it’s time to let the professionals intervene before these pests cause more damage.
-The pest control professionals at Mendo Lake Termite Control know just how to save your house from termites; contact us today, and we’ll protect your home from termite damage.
+The pest control professionals in Fort Bragg at Mendo Lake Termite Control know just how to save your house from termites; contact us today for effective termite control services and we’ll protect your home from termite damage.